 The Fundamental Theorem.
 Moore's [6] Fundamental Theorem of Interval Arithmetic (FTIA) is central to interval computation.
 Roughly, it says as follows.
 Let f be an explicit arithmetic expression-that is, it is built from finitely many elementary functions (arithmetic operations) such as $+, -, \times, \div, \sin, \exp, \ldots$ , with no non-arithmetic operations such as intersection, so that it defines a real function $f(x_1, \ldots, x_n)$ .
-Then evaluating f "in interval mode" over any interval input box $(x_1, \ldots, x_n)$ is guaranteed to enclose (i.e., give a set that contains) the range of f over those inputs.
-Typically there are sub-cases, where extra conditions lead to stronger conclusions such as f being continuous on the input box.
+Then evaluating f "in interval mode" over any interval inputs $(x_1, \ldots, x_n)$ is guaranteed to give a set that contains the range of f over those inputs.

 A version of the FTIA holds in all variants of interval theory, but with varying hypotheses and conclusions.
 In the context of this standard, an expression should be evaluated entirely in one flavor, and inferences made strictly from that flavor's FTIA; otherwise, a user might believe an FTIA holds in a case where it does not, with possibly serious effects in applications.
 As stated, the FTIA is about the mathematical level.
 Moore's achievements were to see that "outward rounding" makes the FTIA hold also in finite precision and to follow through the consequences.
-An advantage of the level structure used by the standard is that the mapping between levels 1 and 2 defines a framework where it is easily proved that

-Each flavor's finite-precision FTIA holds in any conforming implementation.
+An advantage of the level structure used by the standard is that the mapping between levels 1 and 2 defines a framework where it is easily proved that The finite-precision FTIA holds in any conforming implementation.

-Generally, during program execution it can only be decided after evaluating an expression whether the conditions for any sub-case of the FTIA hold.
-The purpose of each flavor's decoration system is to make such decisions computable, see §6.4 and Clause 7.
+Generally, during program execution it can only be determined after evaluating an expression whether the conditions for any version of the FTIA hold; this is an important application of the standard's decoration system [9].